F0903/Iconifier/README.md

 Be aware that the program only supports images with a max size of 256x256.
 This is a limitation of Windows, which isn't something I can do anything about.

 Binaries can be found in the latest build action for convenience :)

+For library usage, use the custom libary made for it called [ico-rs](https://github.com/F0903/ico-rs)